Skip to main content

 While it’s easy to leave out leftovers so you can go back for seconds and thirds, your food is safer if stored quickly:

-• Move food to the refrigerator or freezer within two hours of preparation (or one hour on days over 90° F (32° C)) to reduce the chance of bacteria growth.
+• Move food to the refrigerator or freezer within two hours of preparation (or one hour on days over 90° F (32° C)) to reduce the chance of bacterial growth.

 • Any perishable foods sitting out at room temperature for longer than two hours should be discarded.

-• If you are freezing a meal, create individual portions so they are ready to heat up and you can avoid reheating it twice, which can lead to bacteria growth.
+• If you are freezing a meal, create individual portions so they are ready to heat up and you can avoid reheating it twice, which can lead to bacterial growth.

 • Transfer food from large serving dishes to smaller, shallow ones to help it cool quickly.
 It’s okay to place partially uncovered hot leftovers directly into a properly operating refrigerator.
 You can then cover them completely once they reach 40° F (4° C) or freeze.
 Use an NSF-certified appliance thermometer in your refrigerator to verify the temperature.